BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-6/labs/blog.md

 # LAB: Let's build a blog in Express!

+## Welcome!

 In this lab we are going to create a server that allows us to pull information from a filesystem and set the information we have gathered into HTML and JSON endpoints.
 Our end product will be a blog style web application that includes a home page, a list of articles, a search function, the ability to create an article, and the ability to publish a new one.

+Eventually we will set up the following routes on our server to handle the various pieces of functionality on our site:

 ## HTML Endpoints: